pranay1208/mobot/README.md

 # Mobot

-Mobot is a mobile application that allows you to keep track of your HKU Moodle content.
-This includes keeping track of your coursework as well as assignment deadlines.
-Mobot retrieves your information by reverse engineering Moodle and scraping the HTMLs returned from HKU's HTTP server.
+ℹ️ Mobot is a mobile application that syncs coursework from HKU's Moodle and allows students to keep track of their coursework and submissions via

+❔ The motivation behind this project was to keep track of assignments and get personalised notifications to stay on top of university coursework.

+:x: HKU's Moodle is clunky and cluttered.
+Searching through it everyday for updates to course content is painstaking and time-consuming

+✔️ Mobot uses web-scraping to retrieve your courses' information (in under 30 seconds) and shows you updates to their content, as well as helps in better visualising submissions and deadlines

+⏰ Mobot allows you to add up to 6 courses, and set multiple reminders for submissions, letting you stay up-to-date with all upcoming assignments.

+---

 <div style = "text-align:center">
     <img src='./assets/Mobot.png'>
 </div>

+---

-## Data Usage
+## 👁️‍🗨️ Data Usage

 Mobot stores all course-related, non-sensitive information locally on your device.
-No user data is stored.
+No user data is stored by Mobot.

 User credentials are not saved on device for security purposes.
 You will be prompted to input your credentials for each app session.

 User credentials, used for fetching course information, are sent encrypted to ensure safety.

-## Dashboard
+## 🏠 Dashboard

 The dashboard page displays key information from each refresh.
 Performing a refresh will update the course content on your device and display the changes made.

 <img src='./assets/screens/dashboard.png' width='420' height='730'>

-## Courses
+## 📚 Courses

 The courses page gives you an overview of your courses.